- Things to Know

 - AIDS is an advanced stage of infection with the human immunodeficiency virus (HIV).
-HIV usually is spread from person to person through contact with infected sexual secretions or blood.
+HIV usually spreads from person to person through contact with infected sexual secretions or blood.

-- People with AIDS have weakened immune systems that make them vulnerable to selected conditions and infections.
+- People with AIDS have weakened immune systems that make them vulnerable to medical conditions and infections.

-- For people infected with HIV, the risk of progression to AIDS increases with the number of years the person has been infected.
-The risk of progression to AIDS is decreased by using highly effective antiretroviral therapy (ART) regimens.
+- For people infected with HIV, the risk of progression to AIDS increases with the number of years the person has the infection.
+The risk of progression to AIDS decreases by using highly effective antiretroviral therapy (ART) regimens.

-- In people with AIDS, ART therapy improves the immune system and substantially increases life expectancy.
-Many patients who are treated with ART have near-normal life expectancies.
+- In people with AIDS, ART improves the immune system and substantially increases life expectancy.
+Many patients treated with ART have near-normal life expectancies.

-- ART is a treatment that must be continued for life.
+- ART is a treatment that patients must continue for life.
 It is not a cure.

 - It is possible for HIV to become resistant to some antiretroviral medications.
-The best way to prevent resistance is for the patient to take their ART as directed.
+The best way to prevent resistance is for the patient to take their ART as directed without fail.
 If the patient wants to stop a drug because of side effects, he or she should call the physician immediately.

-- If a person is exposed to blood or potentially infectious fluids from a source patient with HIV, the exposed person can take medications to reduce the risk of getting HIV.
+- If a patient with HIV exposes another person to blood or potentially infectious fluids, the exposed person can take medications to reduce the risk of getting HIV.